Information For Current PhD Students

-Now that your defense date, time, and location have been provided to the Rackham Graduate School’s Academic Records and Dissertations area, you must email your abstract text (of 275 words or less) and a nice picture of you (in .jpg format) to email@example.com for your CSE defense flyer at least ten business days prior to your defense date.
+Now that your defense date, time, and location have been provided to the Rackham Graduate School’s Academic Records and Dissertations area, you must email your abstract title and text (of 350 words or less), chair(s), date and location/Zoom info, and a nice picture of you (in .jpg format) to email@example.com for your CSE defense flyer at least ten business days prior to your defense date.
 The abstract text that you submit should appear in the main body of your email (and not in Drive or any other shared online format, including those that require permission for access).

 Completing degree requirements

 Your doctoral degree requirements will need to be completed with the Rackham Graduate School’s Academic Records and Dissertations area.
-When you submit your pre-defense registration request to Rackham, please enter Ashley Andreae’s name and uniqname (smash) as your department contact.
+When you submit your pre-defense registration request to Rackham, please enter Jasmin Stubblefield’s name and uniqname (jstubb) as your department contact.
 If you have any other questions, please contact the Graduate Program Office.

 FAQS about the PhD program in CSE